Are Fish Oil, Salmon Oil, Cod Liver Oil & Krill Oil the Same?

 What’s the Best Fish for Omega-3 Fatty Acids?

 As you go forth looking at different omega-3 supplements, consider the source of the oil.
 Next, read the supplement label to determine the omega-3 daily dose you’ll need to consume, and investigate how fresh the oil is.
+Also consider the delivery form, as liquids generally are better absorbed and have a better contact with the microbiome from the mouth to the digestive system.

 An Effective Omega-3 Dose, Made Simple